Why does my blood pressure fluctuate?

 How to take your own blood pressure effectively

+When taking your own blood pressure, it’s important to take it the right way to get accurate results.
 When and how you take your own BP can affect your results.
 Blood-pressure monitoring tips include:

 - Take it easy before taking your BP.
 Rest for at least five minutes before your first measurement.
 Don’t smoke, drink caffeinated beverages or exercise for 30 minutes before taking your BP.
 Don’t talk while taking your BP.